comboy/catcher/README.md

 So by default you have timestamps (how could you live without them?!), and class name because you don't like to repeat yourself.
 Now the catching stuff:

-    Safe.block "I'm gonnna do science here" do raise "oops"
+    Catcher.block "I'm gonnna do science here" do raise "oops"
     end